-Charleston County Economic Development offices might be physically closed, but we are still doing business and ready to serve you.
+Charleston County Economic Development is still doing business and ready to serve you.
 If you have a relationship with a CCED staff member, please reach out to them via phone or email.
-If you are unsure of who to contact, email email@example.com and your email will be answered in a timely manner.
+If you are unsure of who to contact, email firstname.lastname@example.org and your email will be answered in a timely manner.

 Charleston County Emergency Management recommends citizens and staff follow guidelines from S.C.
 Department of Health and Environmental Control (DHEC) and Centers for Disease Control and Prevention (CDC).